AdobeDocs/experience-platform.en/help/edge/home.md

 ---
 # Adobe Experience Platform Web SDK overview {#overview}

-Adobe Experience Platform Web SDK is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with its services through the Adobe Experience Platform Edge Network.
+Adobe Experience Platform Web Software Development Kit (SDK) is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with its services through the Adobe Experience Platform Edge Network.
 Adobe offers two methods to implement the Web SDK:

 * Manual implementation using `alloy.js`.
 This user guide provides documentation for this implementation method.
 * The [Web SDK tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).
 See [Implement Adobe Experience Cloud with Web SDK tutorial](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html) for more information.